XavierCompBio/PhotoPhenosizer_Statistics/README.md

 R scripts for the statistical processing of Photo Phenosizer outputs

 # Instructions
-1. Pick the corresponding R script that matches the experiment type.
+1. Pick the corresponding R script that matches the experiment type:
-There is a script for one experiment with multiple treatments(One_Experiment.R), one script for a single treatment(One_Treatment.R), and one script for getting one cell metrics at a time(One_Metric.R).
-One_Treatment_PP.R was used in the PombePhenosizer paper.
+* PP.R: Script used in the PhotoPhenosizer Paper.
+Compares two different treatment groups.
+* One_Metric.R: Compares three different treatment groups and produce data for one cell dimension at a time.

-2. Open the script using Rstudio and alter the path to the csv files
+2. Open the script using Rstudio and alter the various placeholders such as file path to csv files, labels of treatment groups, etc.
-3. Run the script and the directory should contain an graph that showcases the metrics
+3. Run the script and the directory should contain an density plot that showcases the metrics

-*R scripts are meant to be a guide.
+R scripts are meant to be a guide.
 One can edit the script to accomodate one's need for statistical purposes.

+*Currently work in progress before initial release*